ARTICLE TABLE OF CONTENTS

 CRM software is used to manage customer interactions, like running an online store and communicating with customers.
 CRM software is predicted to generate revenue of 40.26 billion US dollars by 2023:

-#5 Suitable for Companies of Any Size and Industry
+#5 Suitable for Organizations of Any Size and Industry

-SAP’s business software solutions suit companies of any size, from small startups to the world’s largest conglomerates.
+SAP’s business software solutions suit organizations of any size, from small startups to the world’s largest conglomerates.

 Companies can customize SAP software to meet their needs.